-Before joining AMS, Melora worked with organizations including the Cobb Energy Performing Arts Centre, Springer Opera House, Sewanee Summer Music Festival and Georgia Thespians.
+Before joining AMS, Melora worked with organizations including the Cobb Energy Performing Arts Centre, Springer Opera House, Sewanee Summer Music Festival, and Georgia Thespians.
 She has presented research at Theatre Symposium and is an active member of IAVM, through which she presented at the Performing Arts Managers Conference, interned with the Venue Management School, and currently serves on the Performing Arts Committee.
 Melora holds an MBA and MFA in Theatre Management from the University of Alabama and a BS in Theatre Education from Columbus State University.